 - Before applying for a graduate assistantship, an applicant must have applied for enrollment in a graduate program.
 All requirements for admission to degree candidacy must be completed before a graduate assistantship position can be awarded.

-- To apply for a graduate assistantship, students must complete the application (found on here) and submit three character reference letters (non-relative) to the Office of Academic Affairs, Duke 201.
-Letters must be signed by the person providing the reference or be sent to Kristy.Bay@LMUnet.edu from the person’s email address.
+- To apply for a graduate assistantship, students must thoroughly read the Graduate Assistant Handbook, complete the application (found here), and submit three character reference letters (non-relative) to the Office of Academic Services and Institutional Effectiveness (Grant-Lee Hall 109).
+Letters must be signed by the person providing the reference or be sent to jennifer.huddleston@LMUnet.edu from the person’s email address.

 - Academic or University departments seeking graduate assistants will review applications and conduct interviews.
 Students will be contacted if a department wishes to interview them for an open position.

-- The Office of Academic Affairs will issue an award letter to each student receiving a graduate assistantship.
+- The Office of Academic Services and Institutional Effectiveness will issue an award letter to each student receiving a graduate assistantship.
 The letter must be signed by all parties before the student can begin work.